Chordian/sidfactory2/README.md

 #### Drivers

--Fixed the meta data for command action keys (jump to relevant tables on **Ctrl+Enter**) in all variants of driver 11
+- Fixed the meta data for command action keys (jump to relevant tables on **Ctrl+Enter**) in all variants of driver 11

 #### Editor